sfortis/frigate-viewer/README.md

 # Frigate Viewer

-A network-aware Android client for Frigate NVR that automatically switches between internal and external URLs based on your WiFi connection.
+A seamless Android client for Frigate NVR that intelligently switches between local and remote URLs based on your network connection.

 ## Features

-- **Automatic URL switching**: Uses internal URL on home WiFi, external URL elsewhere
-- **Manual override**: Force internal or external URL when needed
-- **Full WebView support**: JavaScript, zoom, and navigation
-- **Keep screen on**: Prevents screen timeout while viewing cameras

-## Quick Start

-1. Install and open the app
-2. Grant WiFi detection permissions
-3. In Settings, configure:
-   - Internal URL (e.g., `http://192.168.1.100:5000`)
-   - External URL (e.g., `https://example.com/frigate`)
+- **Network-Aware Switching**: Automatic URL selection based on WiFi network
-   - Add your home WiFi networks
+- **Custom Network Lists**: Define which WiFi networks use your local URL
-4. The app automatically loads the correct URL based on your connection
+- **Flexible Connection Modes**: Auto, Internal-only, or External-only options
+- **Optimized Video Playback**: Hardware-accelerated WebView with WebRTC support
+- **Reliability Enhancements**: Automatic recovery from crashes and network changes
+- **URL Validation**: Connectivity verification before switching connections
+- **Internal SSL Support**: Self-signed certificates accepted for internal URLs only

+## Permissions

+- **Required**: Internet access, Network state monitoring
+- **Network Detection**:
+  - Android 13+: NEARBY_WIFI_DEVICES
+  - Earlier versions: ACCESS_FINE_LOCATION
+- **Optional**: Camera and microphone (for WebRTC features)

 ## Requirements

-- Android 12+ (API 31)
+- Android 13+ recommended
-- Frigate NVR accessible locally and/or remotely
+- Frigate NVR with both local and remote access configured

+## Security & Privacy

+- **Zero Storage**: No video or images stored on your device
+- **Viewer Only**: All processing remains on your Frigate server
+- **Direct Connection**: No cloud services or intermediaries
+- **No Telemetry**: No analytics or usage tracking
+- **Secure Access**: Authentication handled by your Frigate instance
+- **Certificate Handling**: Self-signed certificates accepted for internal connections only, standard certificates required for external URLs

-## Permissions
+## License

-- Internet and network state access
-- WiFi detection (location permission on older Android versions)

-Built with Kotlin and Material Design.
+MIT License